katsully/machines-learning-movement/README.md

 **Note, when running this Processing sketch, it might take a minute or two before you see anything.

 ### Step 2: Let the Machine Learn!
+First, we need to make sure Python has been installed.
+(This is only for Window users, Python comes standard in Mac).
+Open the Command Prompt and type Python.
+If it says Python 2.7.13 ...., you're all set!
+If not, please download [Python](https://www.python.org/downloads/).

 (This has only been tested on Python2.7)
 For this step we'll be using the movement_machine_learning.py file.